brandonaaron/jquery-cssHooks/README.markdown

 A collection of cssHooks that work with jQuery 1.4.3+.

-Currently normalizes the margin, padding, backgroundPosition, backgroundPositionX, and backgroundPositionY css getters.
+Currently normalizes the margin, padding, backgroundPosition, backgroundPositionX, and backgroundPositionY css getters and setters.

 # Usage